 GPS & Mobile Phone

 We always pick up local SIM cards and recommend every traveler does the same.
-We suggest picking up a card from the Happy Campers store.
+We suggest picking up a SIM card.
 There is a store right down the road from where we picked up our Happy Campers, ask when checking out and they’ll point you in the right direction.
 Or you can pay €40 for the WiFi add-on for the duration of your rental.

 Also, we always download an offline map via Google Maps application and one via Maps.me.
 You cell phone GPS runs without needing data and since the maps are stored on your phone you have a working GPS for free!
 After driving overland across Africa, we don’t play around with directions – granted you’re only driving one road in Iceland!